DianKristian/PHP-IMAP-Client/README.md

 **Reference:** [RFC3501 section 6.1.2](https://datatracker.ietf.org/doc/html/rfc3501#section-6.1.2)

 ### authenticate
-Indicates a Simple Authentication and Security Layer (SASL) authentication mechanism to the server.
+Indicates a [SASL[(https://datatracker.ietf.org/doc/html/rfc2222) authentication mechanism to the server.
 If the server supports the requested authentication mechanism, it performs an authentication protocol exchange to authenticate and identify the client.
 ```php
 $imapConnection->authenticate();
 ```